 What Is a Rollover Accident?

-A rollover accident refers to an automobile crash in which a vehicle tips onto its side or rolls onto its roof.
+A rollover accident refers to a car crash in which a vehicle tips onto its side or rolls onto its roof.
 In more violent crashes, a vehicle can flip over multiple times.
-While rollover accidents represent only about 3 percent of motor vehicle crashes, they comprise a disproportionately large share of highway deaths.
+While rollover car accidents represent only about 3 percent of motor vehicle crashes, they comprise a disproportionately large share of highway deaths.
 They account for about a third of all motor vehicle accident fatalities.

 Rollover accidents come in one of two general types.

 - Tripped rollovers occur when something causes a vehicle to flip over.
 This might include a vehicle hitting a fixed object such as a curb or median, a vehicle dropping off a road shoulder, or an impact from another vehicle.

 - Untripped rollovers are a much less common type of car accident, in which a rollover is triggered by a driver sharply turning the steering wheel, to avoid a collision or some other hazard in the road.
 Untripped rollovers occur most frequently to top-heavy vehicles, such as trucks or SUVs, or in slick road conditions.

 According to the Insurance Institute for Highway Safety, in a recent year, approximately 6,358 passenger vehicle occupant fatalities occurred in rollover accidents.
 They represented about 28 percent of all passenger vehicle deaths.